 Answer: Your answer should be straight forward and clear.
 If you found the job by an online job listing, don't hesitate to mention that.
 Honesty goes a long way here.

 If you were hiring a person for this job, what would you look for?

 Answer: Be sure to reiterate to your interviewer the qualities or qualifications that you read in the job advertisement or job description.
 For example, "I noticed this job requires a lot of cross-team collaboration.
 I would be looking for an adaptable candidate who is humble with their work."

 Answer: Mention four to five supportive reasons for why you feel you'd be interested in the position.
 These should be reasons that align with your own personal passions.
 For example, "I'm interested in being exposed to the marketing department, being exposed to this type of industry, being exposed to SaaS products, and being able to apply my sales abilities to drive success."

 Who are our competitors?

 Answer: If you feel companies are potential competitors, you should list them.
 If you aren't exactly correct, that is okay.
-Be sure to spend time reading Press Releases and being familiar with the business category before you join the interview.
-For example, an interview at J.P.
+Be sure to spend time reading Press Releases and being familiar with the business category before joining the interview.
+For example, in an interview at J.P.
 Morgan, your answer would be Chase Bank and Bank of America.

 Why do you want this job?